seanpharris/CryptoAnalysisPipe/README.md

 - - - -
 ### Requirements
 To run this on your own you will have to sign up for an account at [RapidAPI](https://rapidapi.com/alphavantage/api/alpha-vantage/) to get a RapidAPI Key
+In the notebook, there is a variable called "API_KEY".
+This is where you will use your key.
 - - - -
 ### Pipe Process
 * The input file "currency-list.csv" is used to put together the DataFrame dictionary